BayAreaMetro/travel-model-one/utilities/PBA40/metrics/Readme.md

 ### Travel Time

+This section is legacy and has been replaced with the methodology in **Travel Time & Cost**, above.

 #### Auto/Truck (Hours)

 These are a simple sum of the vehicle hours traveled summed across all roadway links.